Colin-b/pyxelrest/README.md

 In case your UDF has a lot of parameters (or parameters with long names), then Microsoft Excel is unable to display them all in the function wizard.

+To overcome this Microsoft Excel limitation you can try the following:
+ * Exclude some parameters (refer to Open API configuration section for more information)
-Try reducing the number of parameters in your service (or the length of your parameter names).
+ * Remove some parameters in your service.
+ * Reduce the length of your service parameter names.

 ### No command specified in the configuration, cannot autostart server ###